X

 4 Plants lacking bladder-like traps.

-7 Leaves opposite; leaf segments entire.
+7 Leaves opposite; leaf segment entire.

 Key C6: rooted aquatics with simple, cauline, alternate leaves